-- 7. an assessment of adaptive behavior to assist in determining severity levels and impact of characteristics on everyday functioning in the school setting; other assessments (e.g., adaptive behavior) as determined to be appropriate and necessary by the evaluation coordinator and the multidisciplinary team; - 8. other assessments as determined to be appropriate and necessary by the evaluation coordinators and the multidisciplinary team to explore the impact of comorbid disorders and inform intervention planning within the educational setting.
+- an assessment of adaptive behavior to assist in determining severity levels and impact of characteristics on everyday functioning in the school setting: other assessments (e.g., adaptive behavior) as determined to be appropriate and necessary by the evaluation coordinator and the multidisciplinary team; - 8. other assessments as determined to be appropriate and necessary by the evaluation coordinators and the multidisciplinary team to explore the impact of comorbid disorders and inform intervention planning within the educational setting.

-HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:904 (May 2009), effective July 1, 2009, LR 51:
+AUTHORITY NOTE: Promulgated in accordance with R.S.
+17:1941 et seq.
+HISTORICAL NOTE: Promulgated by the Board of Elementary and Secondary Education, LR 35:904 (May 2009), effective July 1, 2009.